 Though Romansh has been spoken for centuries, it only became a national language in 1938 and an official language only in 1996.
 The federal authorities use the standardized Romansh Grischun, which was created in 1982, but five different dialects exist:

-Less than 1 percent of the Swiss population speak Romansh, yet they remain proud of their heritage.
+Less than 1% of the Swiss population speaks Romansh, yet they remain proud of their heritage.
 They learn German as a foreign language in kindergarten already and later often add Italian and French, allowing them to communicate freely in the entire country.

 Distribution of the Swiss national languages